Video Lighting Guide Part 3: Basic Lighting Setups

 1-point side light

-This will result in one side of the character will be illuminated while the other side will be in darkness.
+This will result in one side of the character being illuminated while the other is in darkness.
+The harder the light, the stronger the contrast and effect will be.

 3/4 Back Light